edan-ais/Rangler-Info/README.md

 This repository serves as the public information hub and access point for the Rangler technology.
 The core source code for Rangler is maintained in a private repository to protect our proprietary patent-pending data interaction and analysis technology.
 This repository is ONLY for remote access and information on Rangler.
 For licensing inquiries regarding the DataSpace technology, please contact edan@analyticintelligencesolutions.com.

 ## Try Rangler
-- Visit https://edan-ais.github.io/Rangler/ to try the tool HTML-based interactive frontend.
+- Visit https://edan-ais.github.io/Rangler/ to try the Rangler Enterprise HTML-based interactive frontend.
-- Visit https://creator.voiceflow.com/prototype/67bd34cd2adc98c43ffa984e to try the tool backend AI-driven automation workflow.
+- Visit https://github.com/edan-ais/Rangler-Agent to try the Rangler Agent AI-driven automation workflow.
 - You'll find that https://rangler-backend.onrender.com hosts the MVP Metabase MCP server.
 To test this, copy and paste the full contents of COPY-THIS-claude_desktop_config.json into your claude_desktop_config.json file, and open restart Claude Desktop on your computer to see the tools populate in your toolbox.

 ## Patent Notice